-- First, make sure your Volvo is parked facing a flat wall and is very close to begin.
+- First, make sure that the Volvo is parked facing a flat wall and is very close to begin.
 This could be in front of your garage door or a large brick wall.

 - Mark the center of your vehicle on the wall.
 Do this by finding the center of the car, usually where the logo or font license place is located, and place a piece of masking tape on the wall directly in front of the car.

-- Back up your car about 25 feet away from the wall.
+- Back up your car about twenty-five feet away from the wall.
 Now turn the headlights on so they are shinning at the wall.
-You'll want to do this either when it's dark outside or in a dark room.
+You'll want to do this either when it's dark outside or in a dark garage.

-- Your Volvo has two adjustment screws for each headlight, the horizontal headlight screw is on the inside of the headlight housing and the vertical screw is on top of the housing.
+- The Volvo has two adjustment screws for each headlight, the horizontal headlight screw is on the inside of the headlight housing, and the vertical screw is on top of the housing.

-Using the horizontal and vertical screws, adjust each headlight so that the beam is 2 to 4 inches to the right of the vertical centerline and 2 to 4 inches below the horizontal centerline.
+Using the horizontal and vertical screws, adjust each headlight so that the beam is two to four inches to the right of the vertical centerline and two to four inches below the horizontal centerline.
 You can adjust the screws using a Phillips head screwdriver.

-Also, to make it easier you can adjust one headlight at a time by placing a piece of cardboard or chair in front of one headlight while you work on the other one.
-Check your Volvo's user manual to get specific headlight adjustment information for your car.
+Also, to make it easier, you can adjust one headlight at a time by placing a piece of cardboard or chair in front of one headlight while you work on the other one.
+Check Volvo's user manual to get specific headlight adjustment information for your car.